 “I used to smoke a lot.
 Everyone let me know that it was bad for my health however, I didn’t pay any notice.
-One day I saw my two years of age offspring trying for a used cigarette within an ashtray.
-Seeing this, abruptly it dawned upon me how terrible smoking was and I stopped smoking.”
+One day I saw my two-year-old baby trying to grab a stubbed-out cigarette from the ashtray.
+Seeing this, it suddenly dawned on me how terrible smoking was, and I stopped smoking.”

 Let us analyze some epiphany examples from different genres of literature.

-“there is a divinity that shapes our ends, rough-hew them how we may.”
+“[T]here is a divinity that shapes our ends, rough-hew them how we will.”

-He realizes that there is no wisdom for him to try to inflict the perfect revenge on Claudius – he must take hold of the moment and go with the current.
+He realizes that there is no wisdom for him in trying to inflict the perfect revenge on Claudius – he must take hold of the moment and go with the current.

 Function of Epiphany

-The purpose of epiphany in a novel or a short story is to use it for the characters to point out a turning point in the plot in the near future.
-It may also be used to change the opinion of one character about other characters, events and places after a sudden awareness of the situation.
+The purpose of epiphany in a novel or a short story is to point out a turning point for a character, or in the plot, in the near future.
+It may also be used to change the opinion of one character about other characters, events, and places after a sudden awareness of the situation.
 It may also be a sign of a conclusion in the story.